 Upcoming events

-This webinar brings together Chanel Contos, Professor Ben Mathews and Kaylyn Thyssen to discuss the issue of sexual violence and present practical, evidence-based solutions to support young people develop healthy relationships based on respect, empathy and consent.
+This webinar brings together Chanel Contos, Professor Ben Mathews, Tarang Chawla, Padma Raman PSM and other industry leaders to discuss the issue of sexual violence and present practical, evidence-based solutions to support young people develop healthy relationships based on respect, empathy and consent.

 Chanel Contos is the Founder & CEO of Teach Us Consent, recipient of the Australian Human Rights Commission Young People’s Medal in 2021, 2023 NSW Young Woman of the Year for persistent efforts towards eradicating rape culture, and BBC’s 100 inspiring and Influential Women Worldwide.
 Chanel was appointed by Julia Gillard to chair the Global Institute for Women’s Leadership’s Youth Advisory Committee.
 She is the author of Consent Laid Bare: sex, entitlement, and the distortion of desire.